Photoshop Techniques - Curves Adjustment Layer for Dodging & Burning

 Step 2.
 To brighten, move the Curves adjustment line up and continue making adjustments until the areas you wanted edited look good to you.
 Unfortunately, the entire image is affected, which is not what you want!
 Look at my image below, awful!
 But that’s OK for now, we’re going to fix that.

 Step 3.
-To make your curves adjustment layer more selective, first click on the white layer mask and in the Properties palette, click on Invert.
+To make your curves adjustment layer more selective, first click on the white layer mask.
+Then in the Properties palette, click on Invert.
 You can also press Control +I (Command + I in a Mac).
 Now the mask is black, concealing the Curves adjustment.

 Step 4.
 With the layers mask highlighted, use the brush to paint over the areas you want to brighten.
 Make sure the Foreground is set to white, brush hardness 0% and opacity 100%.
 In my image, I painted over the tree as you see here.
 Remember, you can view your layer mask by Alt clicking (option clicking on a Mac) on the layer mask.